openwisp/openwisp-monitoring/docs/user/intro.rst

 OpenWISP provides the following monitoring capabilities:

+- An overview of the status of the network is shown in the admin dashboard, a chart shows the percentages of devices which are online, offline or having issues; there are also :doc:`two timeseries charts which show the total unique WiFI clients and the traffic flowing to the network <dashboard_monitoring_charts>`, a geographic map is also available for those who use the geographic features of OpenWISP
 - Collection of monitoring information in a timeseries database (currently only influxdb is supported)
 - Allows to browse alerts easily from the user interface with one click